endaksi1/sonicart/README.md

 ***Feedback 2***<br>
 <br>
 1.<br>
-- For me this was a matter of movement, i think if the motion was slower i felt it could have a long duration.<br>
+- For me this was a matter of movement, I think if the motion was slower I felt it could have a long duration.<br>
 <br>
 2.<br>
-- Generally i felt like the sudden movement of the camera causes the opposite emotion and doesn’t flow with the sparse nature.<br>
+- Generally, I felt like the sudden movement of the camera causes the opposite emotion and doesn’t flow with the sparse nature.<br>
 <br>
 3.<br>
-- Within an ASMR context i think without music goes well but perhaps some occasional sound of wind or something of that nature. if not, music would serve well (possibly try out alpha waves, seem to be as effective as youtube nature sounds for me personally)<br>
+- Within an ASMR context, I think without music goes well but perhaps some occasional sound of wind or something of that nature. if not, music would serve well (possibly try out alpha waves, seem to be as effective as youtube nature sounds for me personally)<br>
 <br>
 4.<br>
-- I think if its going to be a calming experience, movement would need to represent it, i think any effect or however many effects is fine but maybe consider crossfades if too contra to the flow. <br>
+- I think if it's going to be a calming experience, the movement would need to represent it, I think any effect or however many effects are fine but maybe consider crossfades if to contra to the flow. <br>
 <br>
 5.<br>
 In the words of Samuel L Jackson - “slow thing down, way down”<br>